-I’ve embarked another journey, this one I had struggled with in the past but I am determined to come out of it a new woman.
+I’ve embarked another journey, this one I had struggled with in the past, but I am determined to come out of it a new woman.

 Insert the absolute evil: palm oil.

 Turns out palm oil not only is one of the main causes of deforestation but it’s also a disaster for endangered wildlife such as orangutans and tigers.
-Basically palm oil sucks.
+Basically, palm oil sucks.
 Unfortunately, it is also really cheap therefore used in nearly half of supermarket products – with regards to food it is mostly processed food.
 It also not only is bad for the planet and orangutans, but it’s also 50% saturated fat, which makes it not the healthiest option for humans too.
 Palm oil is used as biofuel too.

 But have no fear, Rainforest Rescue has put together a handy-dandy list of ways improving and becoming more mindful with regards to palm oil.

 Now.
 Let’s have a 5-minute-dance-party because I’ve just celebrated my 4-month palm oil free anniversary.
 Is it an anniversary, if it hasn’t been a year yet?
 Yes, that means I haven’t had Oreos in 4 months.
-Turns out there are plenty other vegan goodies that don’t contain palm oil that can indulge my sweet tooth.
+It turns out there are plenty other vegan goodies that don’t contain palm oil that can indulge my sweet tooth.
 Also, I feel like it is important to note that I have dropped palm oil out of my diet (with the exception when I eat out and have no control over what goes into the preparation of my meal).
-I probably still have and use some either beauty or household products that contain palm oil and I’ve been simply been unaware of it.
+I probably still have and use some either beauty or household products that contain palm oil, and I’ve simply been unaware of it.
 (I’m working on it, tho.)

 No, not every vegan needs to drop palm oil, but I do encourage it.
 The ideology of veganism is to reduce animal suffering as much as possible – palm oil indirectly causes harms to animals.
-So, if someone is a seasoned vegan and has the means (willpower and determination) to drop palm oil – then awesome, go do it – but if not, don’t stress.
-I think vegans need to stop worrying about the all or nothing attitude (as I discussed it in my ‘vegan pressure’ post) – I’d much rather see a happy, heathy and successful vegan shoveling handfuls of Oreos than someone falling off bandwagon and returning to carnivore diet.
+So, if someone is a seasoned vegan and has the means (willpower and determination) to drop palm oil – then awesome, do it – but if not, don’t stress.
+I think vegans need to stop worrying about the all or nothing attitude (as I discussed it in my ‘vegan pressure’ post) – I’d much rather see a happy, healthy and successful vegan shovelling handfuls of Oreos than someone falling off the bandwagon and returning to carnivore diet.